Charbel199/auto-trader-prototype/readme.md

 Specify the crypto currency by its abbreviation.
 Specify the time frame (Ex: 5m, 10m, 1h, ...)

-For backrading: Press the `INITIALIZE DATA` button and then choose the number of candlesticks to process in the top input box then `SUBMIT`.
+For backtrading: Press the `INITIALIZE DATA` button and then choose the number of candlesticks to process in the top input box then `SUBMIT`.

 For live trading: Specify the number of previous candlesticks to load (From this time point) and press `START LIVE TRADING`

 ## TODOs

-* Convert GUI from dashboard/plotly to tkinterg
 * Seperate binance code to standalone module
 * Make it easy to support other brokers
 * Make it easy to setup a strategy